 I hope that i am not going to be a bother, but I need some advice with a PWM-controlled modified sine wave inverter I am designing so I want to seek your expert opinion.

-This design is tentative, I haven't implemented it yet but I would like you to take a look at it and tell me what you think.
+This simple design is tentative, I haven't implemented it yet but I would like you to take a look at it and tell me what you think.

 Also I want you to help answer some questions which I have not been able to find answers to.